 Here are the 10 cheapest places to live in Alaska for 2019:

 - Hooper Bay (Photos | Homes For Sale)

 - Soldotna (Photos | Homes For Sale)

 - Houston (Homes For Sale)

-So listen up Fairbanks (the most expensive place in Alaska) as we explain how we created this ranking.
+So listen up Unalaska (the most expensive place in Alaska) as we explain how we created this ranking.
 You could learn some things from the rest of the state.